Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/snowflake-iceberg-support.md

 Snowflake has support for Iceberg tables via built-in and external catalogs, including:
 - Snowflake Horizon (the built-in catalog)
 - Polaris/Open Catalog (managed Polaris)
-- Glue Data Catalog (Iceberg REST catalog integration is recommended)
+- Glue Data Catalog*
 - Iceberg REST Compatible

-dbt supports the Snowflake built-in catalog and Iceberg REST compatible catalogs (Polaris, Open Catalog, Glue Data Catalog, Unity Catalog) on dbt-snowflake.
+dbt supports the Snowflake built-in catalog and Iceberg REST compatible catalogs (including Polaris and Unity Catalog) on dbt-snowflake.

 To use an externally managed catalog (anything outside of the built-in catalog), you must set up a catalog integration.
 To do so, you must run a SQL command similar to the following.

+*Not supported in dbt-snowflake

 ### External catalogs